Factors influencing moving costs from Overland Park to Fargotoggle

 • Weather: August, July and June are the most pleasant months in Fargo, while January and December are the least comfortable months.

-• State regulator: You can verify a North Dakota moving license and its status through the state's public utilities commission.
+• State regulator: You can check the status of a North Dakota moving license through the state's public utilities commission.

 Where to live in Fargo